On phones or tablets, this site is best viewed with device held horizontally (make sure Auto Rotate is on).

 Lojong Online uses the Chögyam Trungpa Rinpoche translation as revised by Diana J. Mukpo and the Nālandā Translation Committee.
 However it is in no way affiliated with any Chögyam Trungpa group.
-All definitions of terms are my own, condensed from a number of sources.
+All definitions of terms are my own unless otherwise stated, condensed from a number of sources.
 Chögyam Trungpa's excellent commentary, Training the Mind and Cultivating Loving-Kindness can be found as a paperback or e-book (Kindle, Apple or Nook formats) on Shambhala.
-Amazon carries the paperback, audio book or e-book (Kindle only).
-As of this writing, Amazon still stocks my favorite, the Shambhala Library edition — a 4 1/2 X 7 inch hardback with a sewn-in ribbon bookmark.
+Amazon carries the paperback, audio book (through Audible) or e-book (Kindle only).
+As of as of January 2020, Amazon still stocks my favorite, the Shambhala Library edition — a 4 1/2 X 7 inch (11.43 X 17.78 cm) hardback with a sewn-in ribbon bookmark.

 The Tibetan word Lojong consist of lo (mind, attitude, perspective, intelligence) and jong (train, purify, remedy, clear away).
 Thus it can be translated as attitudinal training, or more commonly mind training.
-There have been many Lojong systems devised by various Tibetan lamas over the last thousand years, but the best known, and the one this set of virtual Lojong cards is based on, comes from the oral teachings of the Indian Buddhist sage Atisha Dipankara Shrijnana (pictured above) who reestablished Buddhism in Tibet and lived between 982 and 1054 CE.
+There have been many Lojong systems devised by various Tibetan lamas over the last thousand years, but the best known, and the one this set of virtual Lojong cards is based on, comes from the oral teachings of the Indian Buddhist sage Atisha Dipankara Shrijnana (pictured above) who was a major figure in the Tibetan Buddhist Renaissance of the 11th century, CE.
 These teachings were later written down as The Root Text of the Seven Points of Training the Mind by Chekawa Yeshe Dorje (1101-1175); the Lojong presented here is a translation of Chekawa's book.

 This virtual Lojong card set consist of 59 proverbs or "slogans", accompanied by short explanations (they are often referred to as "slogans" because, like political or commercial slogans, they are condensed, easy to remember sayings that encapsulate an important idea.)
 Memorizing and studying the slogans and putting their wisdom into action, helps the practitioner become less neurotic, more compassionate and ultimately reach enlightenment.
 As we read, contemplate, and meditate upon each card its meaning becomes — through repetition — an automatic part of our thinking and how we react to events in our lives.
 As a friend of mine put it "It's like having your own personal Buddha who will pop up in the back of your head to remind you of a slogan that applies to the situation you are in and help you make the right decision."